BASF: Agricultural

 BASF supplies agricultural products and chemicals including fungicides, herbicides, insecticides and seed treatment products.
 The company also researches nutrigenomics.
 BASF opened a new crop protection technology center in Limburgerhof, Germany in 2016.

 Biotechnology

 BASF was cooperating with Monsanto Company in research, development and marketing of biotechnology.
 In correlation to this work, BASF has licensed many gene editing tools including CRISPR Cas9 and CRISPR Cas12a (Cpf1).

 The BASF Plant Science subsidiary produces the Amflora and Starch Potato genetically modified potato with reduced amylose.
 In 2010 BASF conducted Department of Environment, Food and Rural Affairs approved trials of genetically modified potatoes in the United Kingdom.
 Starch Potato was authorised for use in the USA in 2014.

 Other GM crops are Phytaseed Canola varieties with phytase, sulfonylurea herbicide tolerant soybean and drought tolerant corn (with cold shock protein B) developed with Monsanto.

 Oil and gas

 BASF explores for and produces oil and gas through its subsidiary Wintershall Dea.

-In Central and Eastern Europe, Wintershall works with its Russian partner Gazprom.
+Leadership

+Each of the divisions of BASF has a president.
+They are governed by a chairman and CEO.